Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Quantitative Analyses of Fairness and Explainability

+As a baseline, we report results of using the validation set average individual unfairness as the predictor of test set fairness performance.
+The results are averaged over six and three random validation set selections for encoder- and decoder-only models, respectively.
+Results for more models and the Jigsaw dataset are presented in Appendix~\ref{appendix: rq2}. \looseness=-1

 The results in Figures~\ref{fig:model selection} and~\ref{fig:mrr} highlight the limitations of using explanations for model selection.
-Although some methods occasionally show high rank correlations (e.g., Grad L2 for race and religion biases in BERT and Occlusion-based methods for gender and religion biases in Qwen3), none of them consistently reach the baseline of using the individual unfairness on the validation set.
+Although some methods occasionally show high rank correlations (e.g., Grad L2 for race and religion biases in BERT and Occlusion-based methods for gender and religion biases in Qwen3-4B), none of them consistently reach the baseline of using the individual unfairness on the validation set.
 This limitation is particularly evident in decoder-only models, where the baseline achieves a perfect rank correlation of 1.
-Their ability to select the fairest models is even weaker, as indicated by lower MRR@1 scores compared to both the baseline and random ranking.
+Similarly, the baseline consistently achieves the highest MRR@1 scores, further showing the limited effectiveness of explanation-based methods in selecting the fairest models.
 Considering that these explanations are often more computationally expensive to generate than evaluating validation set fairness, they are not practically useful as a model fairness indicator.
 Therefore, we do not recommend explanation-based model selection, especially in decoder-only models.
 The difference in findings between RQ1 and RQ2 may stem from the fact that debiasing methods can alter model behaviors and thereby affect explanation attributions.
 As a result, comparing explanations across default and debiased models is less reliable, whereas comparing explanations within the same model remains effective for detecting biased predictions.